rbind/robjhyndman.com/content/ijf/guest-editor-instructions.md

 ---
 title: Handling papers as an IJF guest editor
-layout: page
 ---

-##Using ManuscriptCentral
+## Using ManuscriptCentral

 When you log into [ManuscriptCentral](http://mc.manuscriptcentral.com/ijf) you will see an "Associate Editor Center" along with your "Reviewer Center" and "Author Center".
 These are for different roles that you have with the journal.
 When acting as a guest editor, you will be using the "Associate Editor Center".

 Please log in every week or two to check on papers you are handling and to handle any new papers you have been allocated.
 You will receive email notifications about new papers, but you won't necessarily receive any notifications about papers where the reviewers are overdue.
 So you need to keep on top of this and chase the reviewers where necessary.

 Resist the temptation to email reviewers outside the ManuscriptCentral system.
 It is much easier overall if all correspondence about a paper is handled via the site.
 That way, we can track everything and no paper will fall through the cracks.
 You can usually email someone about a paper by clicking on their name when viewing the paper details.

-##New papers to handle
+## New papers to handle

 I will send you new papers to handle.
 If you do not think the paper is worthy of review, then please just write a short report yourself explaining why.

 The only papers that reviewers should see are those that you think are worth a more thorough read by someone.
 This system both protects our reviewers (so that they are more available when we really need them) and it is good for authors -- better a quick rejection than a painfully slow one.

-##Choosing reviewers
+## Choosing reviewers

 If you decide the paper is worthy of review, you will need to find two reviewers.
 It is a good idea to invite three reviewers initially as usually at least one of them will decline.
 Check back every week until you have at least two people who have *agreed* to provide reviews.